Checklist

 View and pay your tuition bill and learn how to set up your finances while you are studying at Rochester.
 Visit the Finances page to view billing and payment FAQ, financial resources, and campus banking services.

 You will be billed each semester and charges are due on the tenth of the month unless otherwise specified.
-Your first tuition bill will be posted on Thursday, July 18.
+If you are a student from the U.S., your first tuition bill will be due on Wednesday, December 10.
 You (and your authorized family or friends) will receive an email notification to view your bill in your UR Student account before it is due.

 You will be billed each semester and charges are due on the tenth of the month unless otherwise specified.
-Your first tuition bill will be due on Saturday, August 10.
+If you are an international student, your first tuition bill will be due on Saturday, January 10.
 You (and your authorized family or friends) will receive an email notification to view your bill in your UR Student account before it is due.

 Health and wellbeing tasks